hotwired/turbo-android/docs/QUICK-START.md

 ### Create the TurboActivity class

-A Turbo Activity is straightforward and simply needs to implement the [`TurboActivity`](../turbo/src/main/kotlin/dev/hotwire/turbo/activities/TurboActivity.kt) interface in order to provide a [`TurboActivityDelegate`](../turbo/src/main/kotlin/dev/hotwire/turbo/delegates/TurboActivityDelegate.kt).
+A Turbo Activity is straightforward and needs to implement the [`TurboActivity`](../turbo/src/main/kotlin/dev/hotwire/turbo/activities/TurboActivity.kt) interface in order to provide a [`TurboActivityDelegate`](../turbo/src/main/kotlin/dev/hotwire/turbo/delegates/TurboActivityDelegate.kt).

 Your Activity should extend Android Jetpack's [`AppCompatActivity`](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity).
 In its simplest form, your Activity will look like: